JakeYu1212/Notes/Introduction to Algorithms/Notes.md

 A bubble sort can be modified to stop early if it finds that the list has become sorted.
 This means that for lists that require just a few passes, a bubble sort may have an advantage in that it will recognize the sorted list and stop, which is often referred to as the **short bubble**.

+#### 6.9 Insertion Sort

+In general, a shift operation requires approximately a third of the processing work of an exchange since only one assignment is performed.

+#### 6.10 Shell Sort